 Create a strategy and content for a few weeks/ months in advance and DIY

-Outsource the content-writing to a freelancer
+Outsource the content writing to a freelancer

 Once you have the strategy and content plan in place, you don’t actually need to write the newsletters yourself.
-You will find plenty of talented copywriters on services like Fiverr.com or freelancer.com. who will pen a newsletter for as little as £20.
-If you know that you can write max 8 newsletters per working day yourself, and that you make £300 per day in your business, the alternative cost of not working on your business while writing your newsletters is actually £140 in lost income [£300 – (8 x £20)].
+You will find plenty of talented copywriters on services like Fiverr.com or freelancer.com. who will pen a newsletter for as little as £20?
+If you know that you can write max 8 newsletters per working day yourself and that you make £300 per day in your business, the alternative cost of not working on your business while writing your newsletters is actually £140 in lost income [£300 – (8 x £20)].

 Schedule your newsletters

 You don’t need to send the newsletter to your mailing list manually each time.
 Use the scheduling option in your GAN tool to send the newsletters on specific days without any further involvement on your part.
-You can basically set up 6-months work in less than an hour and forget about it!
+You can basically set up 6-months of work in less than an hour and forget about it!

 Need some help?

-We will be launching an email marketing support group on Facebook this May, so if you feel you need some extra motivation with meeting your email marketing goals, sign up to the group here.
+We will be launching an email marketing support group on Facebook this May, so if you feel you need some extra motivation with meeting your email marketing goals, sign up for the group here.